Comparison

 Amylase is a digestive enzyme that breaks down starch and complex carbohydrates into simple sugars.
 Produced naturally by the salivary glands and pancreas, supplemental amylase aids carbohydrate digestion.
 It is commonly included in multi-enzyme digestive support formulas.

-Common Forms:
+Common forms

-Shared Categories
+Shared categories

 Both Lipase and Amylase are used for these health goals:

-Products Containing Both Lipase and Amylase
+Products with both Lipase and Amylase

 We found 2 products that combine both supplements: